Blacksunder/TicTacToe/README.md

 # TicTacToe
-REST API for a web application\
+REST API for TicTacToe game\

 It includes:
 - game logic (with 2 players or with AI);
 - datasource layout for storing games and users in a database;